-Source: Authors’ own analysis of the European Social Survey
+Source: Authors’ own analysis of the European Social Survey.

 However, the recovery from the economic recession initiated a different trajectory for different social classes despite the overall increase during the recession.
 As shown in Figure 4.2, respondents in the service class had an overall reduction in the level of support for redistribution since the peak of the economic recession.
 On the other hand, respondents grouped into the working classes (skilled and unskilled) have a trajectory of stable or increasing support since then.
-In fact, 85% of unskilled workers indicated in latest round that the government should reduce differences in income, which is the highest proportion in the time series since 2002.
+In fact, 85 per cent of unskilled workers indicated in the latest round that the government should reduce differences in income, which is the highest proportion in the time series since 2002.
 Pattern of support for redistribution among skilled manual workers (many of whom are in the construction sector) and small business owners closely track the unemployment rate.
 These two groups were amongst the hardest hit by the Great Recession in Ireland.
 Small business owners also see a peak in support during the pandemic.